davidmreed/nonskating.club/content/guides/head-nso.md

 - [WFTDA Statsbook Manual](https://static.wftda.com/stats/wftda-statsbook-manual.pdf) (MRDA uses the WFTDA statsbook).
 - [JRDA Statsbook Manual](https://www.juniorrollerderby.org/scores-stats)

-To complete the statsbook fully, you'll need:
+To prepare the statsbook fully, you'll need:

 1. Data about the event, such as location, time and date, and game number (if multi-game event).
 1. Rosters from both teams (see below under [Number Checks](#number-checks) for notes about charters).